MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 - Data plane access depends the set of data plane APIs for interacting with your service, each with SLO targets.

-An indicator isn't useful unless you **set a target**.
-SLO is the target for a correlation of the indicators to determine what's acceptable, and otherwise.
-A good SLI helps you identify when an SLO is at risk of being breached.